JavierBL89/Battleship-Game-Code-Insitute-Porfolio-Proyect/README.md

    * Player's name.

-    1. Firts input asked will have a minimun of 3 characters, and a maximun of 6.
+    1- Firts input will have a minimun of 3 characters, and a maximun of 6.

-    2. Second input asked will have a minimun of 4 characters, and a
+    2- Second input will have a minimun of 4 characters, and a

     * Player's guess.